 Whether you stick yours under a tailored blazer or a leather jacket, there are few things not to love about something that performs well and looks good.

-- Uniqlo Men Extra Fine Merino Turtle Neck Sweater
+- Uniqlo Men Premium Lambswool Turtle Neck Long Sleeve Sweater

 If you’re the kind of guy that just doesn’t really ‘do’ smart shirts, allow the Oxford shirt to provide a less dressed-up alternative that’s a couple of notches down on the formality scale.